 All that snow means that even a small mountain can stick a chairlift up and be a decent place to ride; and it’s not just the quantity of the snow, it’s really the fantastic quality of it.
 It’s exactly, precisely, what you want snow to be like every time you ride; and up there it (almost) always is.
 The reason for all this is that the storm systems which drop their loads on Hokkaido originate in Siberia; from there, the super-chilled clouds cross the Sea of Japan, pick up a bit of moisture, and then dump it on the first land they hit.
 It’s fluffy, super-fine, super-dry, super-light, perfect champagne powder.
 I honestly can’t wax lyrical enough about it – get yourself to Hokkaido!
 On top of all this, the crowds are thin (Niseko aside) and the facilities are good, so you can basically spend the day lapping the trees and scoring freshies the whole time.
 Ridiculous.

 But where exactly should you go skiing in Hokkaido?
 The most famous resort is Niseko (though perhaps a little too famous – unlike the other hills, it actually gets tracked out); but my personal favourite, for pure unbridled powder joy, is Sapporo Teine.

-For my reviews of Hokkaido ski resorts, click below:
+For a suggested Hokkaido ski tour route, see here; for my reviews of Hokkaido ski resorts, click below:

 (For skiing elsewhere in Japan, click here)